google-deepmind/deepmind-research/learning_to_simulate/README.md

 Also available in arXiv [arxiv.org/abs/2002.09405](https://arxiv.org/abs/2002.09405)) and as a [site](https://sites.google.com/corp/view/learning-to-simulate).

-## Example usage: training model and displaying trajectories.
+## Example usage: train a model and display a trajectory

 ![WaterRamps rollout](images/water_ramps_rollout.gif)

-(After downloading the repo, from the parent directory.)
+After downloading the repo, and from the parent directory.
 Install dependencies:

     pip install -r learning_to_simulate/requirements.txt
     mkdir -p /tmp/rollous